 Because your gut is in such direct and constant communication with your brain, it should come as no surprise that the health of your digestive system can have a big effect on the rest of your body’s performance.

 If you’re regularly feeling unwell, moody, low energy, or constantly dealing with an upset stomach, an unhealthy gut could be the culprit.
+Skin irritations such as eczema and food intolerances could also be indicative of an unhealthy gut.

 At this point, you’re probably wondering how to reset your digestive system.
 It’s not as complicated as it sounds.